-I had never done a calendar before on any level and had no idea how to make it work or what the heck I was doing for that matter!
-But I jumped in like I always do – and had a great time doing it.
+I had never done a photo calendar before either and had no idea how to make it work or what the heck I was doing for that matter!
+But I jumped in like I always do – and actually had a great time doing it.

 For those other newbies, here is a step by step list of what I did!